 Length: 7 km loop.

-Difficulty: Advanced.
+Difficulty: Moderate to challenging.
 Some rocky portions where scrambling is required.

 Access: 5 minute drive to boat launch, 4.5 km paddle, 500 m portage, 1.75 km paddle to trailhead.

 Time commitment: 6+ hours.
 If you want to hike the whole loop, you should leave early in the morning!

 At the top of Lake Temagami lies a 2-km long natural beach, adorning the lake like a golden crown.
 This sandy inlet of Ferguson Bay is the perfect place to while away your time swimming & sunbathing.
 It's a popular day spot for cottagers and canoe trippers, so it can be busy, especially on a hot, sunny day.

 Fewer people, however, take advantage of the hiking trails up and around Ferguson Mountain, which offers gorgeous views of Ferguson Bay from three separate (but close) look-out points.
 Along the trail you will find the ruins of a fire tower.

 Length: 5 km loop.